-- 3.4 As part of the food service 'quality control', as part of a Lancashire initiative, an inter authority audit was undertaken by food officers from a neighbouring Council.
-The audit was generally successful and reassuring with only relatively minor issues being identified; these issues being subsequently addressed. - 3.5 A copy of the Food Hygiene Intervention Programme will also be placed on the Ribble Valley Borough Council website for reference purposes in the 'Environmental Health' section. - 3.6 It is believed appropriate for the programme to be submitted to the Health and Housing Committee for approval to ensure local transparency and accountability.
+- 3.6 A copy of the Food Hygiene Intervention Programme will also be placed on the Ribble Valley Borough Council website for reference purposes in the 'Environmental Health' Section. - 3.7 It is believed to be appropriate for the programme to be submitted to the relevant Members' forum for approval to ensure local transparency and accountability.